seanpm2001/AI2001_Docs/Docs/Datasets/Types/Linguistics/README.md

 - Turkic languages
 - - Turkish (not yet classified) ()

+> I lost 12 languages in a computer crash upon updating this file, nearly half an hour of work.
+I will just go with the plan of creating 5, 10, 15, or 20 per day until I am caught back up, along with the addition of new entries.

 > This listing includes `018` out of `098` languages (`18.36%`) of the AI2001 linguistics toolchain, as of 2023, Sunday, July 30th.
 It is currently missing `080` languages.

 > **()** empty brackets indicate that dialects have not yet been determined.